Siichen/Siichen/README.md

 - 🔭 Currently learning JavaScript & Python
 - 🌱 A student at Skema Business School
 - 👯 Enjoy traveling, skiing, playing the piano, and watching movies with friends(or not)
-- 🌊 Look forward to the upcoming journey to the outside world
+- 🌊 Look forward to the upcoming journey
 - ☀ Thanks for visiting and I wish you a lovely day!